 Isla Baru is not the cheapest place where you can eat a lobster.
 However, it’s perfect with the landscape.
 You have your feet half buried in the sand, a small white plastic table and the sounds of the wave.
 Not so bad, right?

-Price: Around 40 000 COP for a normal size
+Price: Around 40 000 COP for an average size

 Rosario’s Islands: Day trip

 Don’t go!
-People are telling you that you gonna snorkel and see a beautiful reef.
+People are telling you that you are going to snorkel and see a beautiful reef.
 Unfortunately, it’s a dead reef.
 And, you have to pay more to do the snorkelling.